Adaptive Policy Backbone via Shared Network: Related Works

 \paragraph{Transfer Learning.} Transfer learning (TL) is an approach for transferring knowledge learned in a source domain to accelerate learning in a target domain.
 Because TL aims to transfer informative representations that improve generalization, these ideas have been applied to meta-RL \citep{meta_transfer_module,meta_transfer,cavia,maml_PEFT}. \citet{meta_transfer_module} pre-train modular policy components across tasks and dynamically reassemble them for new tasks. \citet{cavia,maml_PEFT} pre-train policies and adapt by fine-tuning only a subset of parameters to enable fast adaptation. \citet{meta_transfer} leverage successor features to promote generalization across tasks.
-However, successor-feature methods can degrade under drastic changes in the reward function across domains, and they typically assume shared transition dynamics \citep{successor_feature_drastic_changes_deteriorate,meta_transfer}.

-\paragraph{Meta Learning.} Meta-learning is a subfield of machine learning that aims to train models across a variety of tasks such that they can rapidly solve new, unseen tasks.
-The objectives of meta-learning include learning effective parameter initializations \citep{finn2017model,ravi2017optimization,first-order_maml}, discovering task-specific update rules or learning algorithms \citep{santoro2016meta,munkhdalai2017meta,mishra2017simple}, and learning task similarity metrics \citep{koch2015siamese,vinyals2016matching,snell2017prototypical,sung2018learning}.

-Meta-learning has recently been actively investigated in the context of RL, known as meta-RL. \citet{wang2016learning,duan2016rl} propose recurrent approaches that encode experience to infer task-specific dynamics. \citet{finn2017model} introduces Model-Agnostic Meta-Learning (MAML), which aims to learn an initial set of parameters that can be quickly adapted to other tasks with a few gradient steps.
-Several variants of MAML have subsequently been proposed \citep{first-order_maml,emaml,cavia,maml_PEFT,es_maml}.
-Meanwhile, \citet{pearl,varibad,decision_adapter,dynamite} employ a context encoder to infer task identity from transition history, enabling efficient posterior inference for adaptation.
-Recently, to improve generalization over task distributions, \citet{prompt-dt,l2m,meta-dt} utilize the transformer-based architecture \citep{transformer}.
+However, successor-feature methods can degrade under drastic changes in the reward function across domains \citep{successor_feature_drastic_changes_deteriorate,meta_transfer}.
+Distinct from these works, we provide a formal theoretical analysis of the policy structure to justify its transferability.
+While previous methods primarily focus on empirical success or representation-level transfer, we investigate the matrix-level structure of policies to demonstrate why a fixed backbone paired with linear transformations is sufficient for cross-task adaptation.
+This theoretical grounding allows APB to achieve reliable adaptation even when reward structures deviate significantly from the training setup.